Martinsbl/ble-workshop/Part_2.md

     pwm_duty_cycle_values[9].channel_0 = 90;
     ````

-1. Use the ``repeat`` field in the `nrf_pwm_sequence_t` structure to repeat each PWM value n number of times before incrementing to the next value in the sequence:
+1. Use the ``repeat`` field in the `nrf_pwm_sequence_t` structure to repeat each PWM value as many times as you want before incrementing to the next value in the sequence:
     ````c
     static nrf_pwm_sequence_t pwm_sequence =
     {
         .values.p_individual = &pwm_duty_cycle_values,
         .length          = (sizeof(pwm_duty_cycle_values) / sizeof(uint16_t)),
-        .repeats         = n,
+        .repeats         = N,
         .end_delay       = 0
     };`
     ````